hamedasgari20/Python-Django-FastAPI-advanced-topics/Python and Django.md

 # Python and Django advanced topics with simple examples

 ## Introduction
-This research aims to collect advanced topics in Python and their application in Django projects.
-Naturally, this research does not provide deep knowledge in any field but seeks to create a mental framework for the reader.
-By reading this research, we will get to know the advanced topics of Python using practical examples and see the applications of each in Django.
-The examples given in this research are only simple examples for a better understanding of the content.
-Naturally, studying more examples can help to understand the concepts.
+In this research, I have given a brief overview of advanced topics in Python and Django.
+This article does not provide in-depth knowledge on various topics and the purpose of this research is to collect topics in one place to provide the reader with a mental framework.
+In this article, I have used very simple examples to explain the topics easily.
+Naturally, studying and examining more and more practical examples will help a lot to understand each topic.
+I hope reading this article is useful for you. (**Hamid Asgari**)

-I hope this research can be useful for readers (**Hamed Asgari**).
+## Python related topics:

-## Decorators
+### Decorators
 In Python, decorators are a way to modify the behavior of functions or classes by wrapping them with other functions.
 Here's a simple example to demonstrate the basic concept of decorators:
 ```
 def decorator_function(original_function):